MichelaBon/starter-hugo-academic/content/home/teaching.md

 +++

 **Current**
+I am not teaching any courses for the current academic year.

+**Past**
 Business Economics (MSc in Management), Spring 2023

-**Past**

-TA Econometrics for ECO (BSc in Economics), 2020 - 2021
+TA Econometrics for ECO (BSc in Economics), 2020 - 2022

-TA Data communication for policy analysis (Bsc in Economics) - 2020
+TA Data communication for policy analysis (BSc in Economics) - 2020

-TA Industrial Economics (BSc in Economics) , 2018 - 2020
+TA Industrial Economics (BSc in Economics), 2018 - 2020

 TA Microeconomics: Theory and Analysis (BSc in Economics), Fall 2017